 Note 4: On anaesthetists in training, SAS doctors who are not autonomously practising and anaesthesia associates (collectively referred to as 'supervisee'); the diverse nature of these posts means that the standards of education, training and experience that can be expected from post holders can vary quite widely.
-To ensure the safety of patients, anaesthetists in training, SAS doctors who are not autonomously practising and anaesthesia associates must be subject to an appropriate level of supervision of all their clinical practice and follow the 2021 RCoA guidance on 'Supervision arrangements for anaesthetists'.
+To ensure the safety of patients, anaesthetists in training, SAS doctors who are not autonomously practising and anaesthesia associates must be subject to an appropriate level of supervision of all their clinical practice and follow the 2021 RCoA 'Guidance on supervision arrangements for anaesthetists'.

-Note 5: On terminology, the "Guidance on the supervision of anaesthetists 2021" comprehensively outlines arrangements for supervision and the different levels of supervision.
+Note 5: On terminology, the 'Guidance on supervision arrangements for anaesthetists' comprehensively outlines arrangements for supervision and the different levels of supervision.
 Audit data based on the Cappuccini Test should be used to provide evidence for supervision arrangements.

-On terminology, the term SAS Doctors refers to Speciality Doctors, SAS Specialists, Associate Specialists, Staff Grades and other closed SAS Grades.
-Locally-employed Doctors (LEDs) are doctors on local, employer-based contracts, commonly based on a current or historical version of the trainee contract.
-Examples of these roles include Trust Doctors, Trust Grades, Clinical Fellows, and Medical Training Initiative doctors.
-Some doctors are in this position short-term, between stages of training, or before becoming SAS doctors or consultants.
-Others are now in this position longer-term.
+On terminology, SAS Doctors are anaesthetists on the national Speciality Doctor or Specialist Doctor contract and any anaesthetists on closed SAS contracts, such as the Associate Specialist contract.
+Locally-employed Doctors (LEDs) are anaesthetists on local, employer-based contracts, commonly based on a current or historical version of the resident doctor contract.
+Examples of these roles include Trust Doctors, Clinical Fellows, and Medical Training Initiative doctors.